 2008

-Damodaran works with Bruker to get the new 700 MHz NMR spectrometer installed.
+Worked with Bruker to install a new 700 MHz NMR spectrometer and upgraded a DPX300 console to Avance-III.

 2007

-Ms. Sage Bowser (an undergrad from CMU) is hired as the new NMR assistant for the facility. -
+Hired Ms. Sage Bowser as the new NMR assistant -

 2006

-An NMR assistant position is created and Dr. Macduff Okuom is hired. -
+An NMR assistant position ws created and Dr. Macduff Okuom is hired. -

 2005

-Damodaran Krishnan Achary is appointed as the Director of the NMR facility.
+Damodaran Krishnan Achary takes over as Director of the NMR facility.

 Beyond fulfilling my regular job responsibilities, I view volunteering my time and skills for outreach activities is a way of giving back to the community.
 Some of my contributions are highlighted here.